senem584/Grip-Classification-/README.md

 5. Download the *User_Setup_Library* within the [src](/src/) folder.
 6. Manually change the *TFT_eSPI library* to be the downloaded *User_Setup_Library*
 7. Ensure the .h file is within the same folder as the .ino, ensure all of the proper libraries are downloaded, and that the proper device is selected.
 8. Flash the code onto the LilyGo ESP32 T-Display.
 Perform different hand grips and watch the classification along with the model's confidence.

+A detailed paper on this project can be found within the [docs](/docs/) folder.
+Verification images (confusion matrix and model accuracy reports) can be found within the [media](/media/) folder.